striso/uf2-stm32f/README.md

 This implements USB mass storage flashing using [UF2 format](https://github.com/Microsoft/uf2)

+This branch is configured for the [Striso board MPE MIDI controller](https://www.striso.org/).

+It differs from the original in the following:

+- new random family id (0x2fca8c7e) to prevent flashing arcade firmware
+- add a INFO_FW.TXT file with the firmware version (written by firmware, see [Striso control firmware repository](https://github.com/striso/striso-control-firmware) for details)

 ## Build instructions

 To build just run ``make`` in this folder.